silevis/reactgrid-website/content/blog/how-to-integrate-reactgrid-with-chart.js/index.md

 **Editing frequency values in cell editor**

-At this moment ReactGrid's behaves as a read-only.
+At this moment ReactGrid behaves as a read-only.
 To change that we updated the `Audiogram` component by adding our handler function called `handleChanges`.
 We expect that only `NumberCell` will be changed, therefore we marked the `changes` argument as `CellChange<NumberCell>[]`.
-Our task is to change data on the basis ReactGrid was rendered.
+Our task is to change data on the basis ReactGrid has been rendered.

 Cell editor opens when it receives double-click action or the Enter key is pressed.
-Then you can type a new value and then commit the change.
+Then you can type a new value in and then commit the change.
 If we `console.log(changes)` we get an array of objects as shown below:

 <Gist id='32c10a2f03059d8153ca300d2f11314f' file='changes.json' />

 To change our raw data we have to find `rowId` where the change takes place.
-Then loop over all frequency samples and apply new value (`change.newCell.value`) to appropriate cell or just return without changes.
+Then loop over all frequency samples and apply new value (`change.newCell.value`) to an appropriate cell or just return without changes.

 <Gist id='32c10a2f03059d8153ca300d2f11314f' file='AudiogramWithLineChart.ts' />